Home » Govt Exams » CTET 2023: Latest News, Exam Dates, Eligibility, Application Details

 Some candidates may wish to apply for a photocopy of their OMR Sheet.
 Then, they must pay the concerned authority an additional 500/- per OMR sheet.
 The fee, once deposited, will not be refunded or adjusted for future testing under any circumstances.

-Once a candidate has registered for the Central Teacher Eligibility Test without any errors, they should be able to download their CTET Admit cards from the official website.
+Once candidates have registered for the Central Teacher Eligibility Test without any errors, they should be able to download their Admit cards from the official website.
 Admit cards are only given to qualified candidates who can attend the exam.

 Step 1: Candidates must go to the CTET’s official website.

-Step 2: On the website’s homepage, click the link provided for downloading their CTET Hall Ticket in the link section.
+Step 2: On the website’s homepage, click the link provided to download their CTET Hall Ticket in the link section.

 Step 3: To access your admit card, you must first log in to your page, including your Registration number, Date of birth, and Captcha Code (if specified).

-Step 4: Admit card will appear on the screen.
+Step 4: The admit card will appear on the screen.

 Step 5: Download the admit card in PDF format.
 Take out its printout.